FrameworkContentElement::BeginStoryboard Method (Storyboard^, HandoffBehavior, Boolean)

 public: void BeginStoryboard( Storyboard^ storyboard, HandoffBehavior handoffBehavior, bool isControllable )

 The storyboard to begin.

 A value of the enumeration that describes behavior to use if a property described in the storyboard is already animated.

 Declares whether the animation is controllable (can be paused) after it is started.

 For the signatures that do not use the isControllable, parameter, or when that parameter is specified false, the timeline clocks associated with the animation are removed as soon as it reaches the "Fill" period.
 Therefore the animation cannot be restarted after being run once.
 Note that controlling an animation also requires that the storyboard be named or accessible as an instance in code.

 When you apply a Storyboard, AnimationTimeline, or AnimationClock to a property by using the Compose HandoffBehavior, any Clock objects previously associated with that property continue to consume system resources; the timing system does not remove these clocks automatically.

 To avoid performance issues when you apply a large number of clocks by using Compose, you should remove composing clocks from the animated property after they complete.
 There are several ways to remove a clock:

 To remove a specific AnimationClock from a list of clocks, use the Controller property of the AnimationClock to retrieve a ClockController, then call the Remove method of the ClockController.
 This is typically done in the Completed event handler for a clock.
-Note that only root clocks can be controlled by a ClockController; the Controller property of a child clock returns nullptr.
+Note that only root clocks can be controlled by a ClockController; the Controller property of a child clock returns null.
 Note also that the Completed event is not raised if the effective duration of the clock is forever.
 In that case, the user must determine when to call Remove.

 This is primarily an issue for animations on objects that have a long lifetime.
 When an object is garbage collected, its clocks are also disconnected and garbage collected.